Hugh Freeze replacements: Ranking Auburn's best candidates from James Franklin to Jimbo Fisher

 According to CBS Sports, Freeze's buyout is around $15.4 million, which is close to the buyout the Tigers paid Bryan Harsin after the 2022 season.
 That is not an over-the-top number, and Auburn can work with that.

-Auburn coaching candidates
+Auburn coaching prospects

 Who might be in line to take Hugh Freeze's job at Auburn?
 A look at some of the best candidates: